digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-13.md

 #### Formal models of FMI

 There has been a burst of new activity on FMI3, which is making it difficult to track in the formal model.
-In particular, there are changes to the XML schema and changes to how variable aliases are declared which make produce fundamental changes in the model.
+In particular, there are changes to the XML schema and changes to how variable aliases are declared which may produce fundamental changes in the model.
 I am therefore monitoring the Standard changes rather than actively trying to model them, while the standard is in flux.

 #### LSP